AustinHay/Amex-Offers-Helper/README.md

 # Amex Offers Helper
-A tiny script to register all availiable Amex credit card offers
+A tiny script to register all availiable Amex credit card offers.
+Cloned and updated copy of the original by @qibinlou https://github.com/qibinlou/Amex-Offers-Helper

 ## Usage